AndreiUlmeyda/terminal-config-manager/README.md

 - ModificationCommand
 - Line may be a rendering concept, rather than a domain concept -> item could already be better

+## Glossary
+- **item**: An element of the list inside of the config file.
+It corresponds to one substring inside of one file which you want to manage.
+This also sometimes refers to a line as it is rendered on the screen, where you are shown the description and the current value.
+- **value**: A part of an item which specifies the current state of the substring you want to manage.
+It is rendered as the latter, highlighted part of a line.